-- Must have a supervisor with a minimum of a master's level in the field - Must be a placement that expressively fits with the student's area of concentration - If seeking licensure, your supervisor must meet your state's requirements - Student must have a cumulative GPA of 3.0 or higher when applying for practicum
+- Must have a supervisor with a minimum of a Master's level in the field.
+If seeking licensure, supervisor must meet state's requirements. - Must be in a placement that expressly fits with the student's area of concentration. - Student must have a GPA of 3.00 or higher when applying for the practicum.